-Costamare Shipping received in 2015 and continues to receive in 2016 a fee of \$956 per day or, in the case of a containership subject to a bareboat charter, \$478 per day, for each containership, pro rated for the calendar days we own each containership.
-In 2014, such amounts were \$919 and \$460, respectively.
-We also paid to Costamare Shipping in 2015 and continue to pay in 2016 a flat fee of \$787,405 per newbuild vessel for the supervision of the construction of any newbuild vessel that we may contract.
-Prior to 2015, the supervision fee was annually adjusted upward by 4%.
-Costamare Shipping also received in the first three quarters of 2015 a monthly fee of 0.75% on all gross freight, demurrage, charter hire and ballast bonus or other income earned with respect to each containership in our fleet until the third quarter of 2015.
+Costamare Shipping received in 2016 and continues to receive in 2017 a fee of \$956 per day or, in the case of a containership subject to a bareboat charter, \$478 per day, for each containership, pro rated for the calendar days we own each containership.
+In 2015, such amounts were \$956 and \$478, respectively.
+We also paid to Costamare Shipping in 2016 and continue to pay in 2017 a flat fee of \$787,405 per newbuild vessel for the supervision of the construction of any newbuild vessel that we may contract.
 Starting in the fourth quarter of 2015, Costamare Shipping received, and continues to receive, a fee of 0.15% on all gross freight, demurrage, charter hire and ballast bonus or other income earned with respect to each containership in our fleet.
-Costamare Shipping received for the first three quarters of 2015, a quarterly fee of (i) \$625,000 (\$2.5 million annually) and (ii) 149,600 shares (which is equal to 0.2% of the issued and outstanding Costamare common stock as of January 1, 2015), which fee included payment for the services of our executive officers (prior to 2015, we paid Costamare Shipping \$1.0 million annually for such services).
 Starting in the fourth quarter of 2015 Costamare Services received and continues to receive from our container-shipowning subsidiaries a monthly fee of 0.60% on all gross freight, demurrage, charter hire and ballast bonus or other income earned with respect to each containership in our fleet and a quarterly fee of (i) \$625,000 and (ii) an amount equal to the value of 149,600 shares (0.2% of the issued and outstanding Costamare common stock as of January 1, 2015), based on the average closing price of our common stock on the NYSE for the ten days ending on the thirtieth day of the last month of each quarter; provided that Costamare Services may elect to receive 149,600 shares instead of the fee under (ii).
 We have reserved a number of shares of common stock to cover the fees to be paid to Costamare Services under (ii) through December 31, 2020.
-During the year ended December 31, 2014 and December 31, 2015, Costamare Shipping charged in aggregate to the companies established pursuant to the Framework Deed \$1.57 million and \$1.86 million, respectively, for services provided in accordance with the relevant management agreements.
-For the year ended December 31, 2015 we paid aggregate fees of approximately \$5.07 million and issued in aggregate 448,800 shares to Costamare Shipping under the Group Management Agreement and the Framework Agreement and paid aggregate fees of approximately \$1.11 million and issued in aggregate 149,600 shares to Costamare Services under the Services Agreement.
+During the year ended December 31, 2015 and December 31, 2016, Costamare Shipping charged in aggregate to the companies established pursuant to the Framework Deed \$1.86 million and \$3.0 million, respectively, for services provided in accordance with the relevant management agreements.
+For the year ended December 31, 2016 we paid aggregate fees of \$2.5 million to Costamare Services and issued in aggregate 598,400 shares to Costamare Services under the Services Agreement.